ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 One situation is that the Attesting Environment has no internal Verifier.
-In this situation, the Lead Attesting Environment simply combines the various Evidences into the final Evidence that is sent off to the remote Verifier, which evaluates the trusworthiness of the Composite Device, including the Lead Attester's and other Attesters', trustworthiness.
+In this situation, the Lead Attesting Environment simply combines the various Evidences into the final Evidence that is sent off to the remote Verifier, which evaluates the trustworthiness of the Composite Device, including the Lead Attester's and other Attesters', trustworthiness.

 The other situation is that the Lead Attesting Environment has an internal Verifier.